WWE: PG Era and brand reunification (2008–2014)

+Reality Era, New Era, and second brand split (2014–2020)

+On February 24, 2014, WWE launched WWE Network, an over-the-top streaming service that would feature archive content from WWE and its predecessors, all pay-per-views, (which would continue to be sold through television providers as well), and original programming.
+On the March 24 episode of Raw, Triple H would dub that point in time the beginning of the "Reality Era".

-Beginning in 2015 WWE started to push Roman Reigns as their face of the company since having him win the 2015 Royal rumble match, amidst mixed reception.
+Beginning in 2015, WWE started to push Roman Reigns as the face of the company since having him win the 2015 Royal rumble match, amidst mixed reception.
 By 2017 Roman Reigns became their highest merchandise seller.

-Launch of second brand split (2016–2020)

-On May 25, 2016, WWE announced a relaunch of the brand extension, billed as the "New Era".
-Following that announcement, Raw and SmackDown now each feature their unique rosters, announcers, ring sets/ropes, and championships.
+On May 25, 2016, WWE relaunched the brand split, billed as the "New Era".
+Subsequently, Raw and SmackDown have each featured their unique rosters, announcers, championships and ring sets/ropes.
 A draft took place to determine which wrestlers would appear on what show.
 SmackDown also moved from Thursdays to Tuesday nights, which began on July 19 (the night of the aforementioned draft), and airs live instead of the previous pre-recorded format.

+Due to the return of the brand split, a new World Championship, called the WWE Universal Championship was introduced at the August 21, 2016 SummerSlam event with Finn Bálor defeating Seth Rollins to become the inaugural WWE Universal Champion.

 On November 29, 2016, WWE introduced a new program specifically for their cruiserweight division (wrestlers 205 lbs. and under) called WWE 205 Live.
 The program focuses exclusively on those wrestlers who qualify for the division.
-The cruiserweights – who first became a fixture in WWE with the Cruiserweight Classic tournament – were originally exclusive to the Raw brand at the onset of the 2016 brand extension, before landing their own brand.
+The cruiserweights – who first became a fixture in WWE with the Cruiserweight Classic tournament – were originally exclusive to the Raw brand before landing their own brand.

-On December 15, 2016, it was announced that WWE was establishing a new WWE United Kingdom Championship, with the winner being decided by a 16-man tournament to air on WWE Network featuring wrestlers from the UK and Ireland during January 2017.
+On December 15, 2016, WWE established a new WWE United Kingdom Championship, with the inaugural champion being decided by a 16-man tournament to air on WWE Network featuring wrestlers from the UK and Ireland during January 2017.
 WWE executive Paul "Triple H" Levesque said the eventual plan with the new title and tournament was to establish a UK-based brand with its own weekly television show.
 WWE subsequently launched its UK-based brand as an offshoot of NXT, NXT UK, in June 2018, with Johnny Saint serving as inaugural general manager.

 Starting in September 2019, NXT had a weekly, live, two-hour show Wednesday nights on the USA Network and WWE began promoting NXT as their "third brand".
 However, in 2021 NXT was moved to Tuesday nights, having conceded the Wednesday Night Wars to rival promotion All Elite Wrestling (AEW), and in September of that year was reinstated to its original function as the developmental brand for the main roster (Raw and SmackDown), under the name "NXT 2.0".